Mortgage Broking

 Build with

-The Document Expiry Time Bomb
+The Expiry Problem

 Different lenders have different documentation requirements, and these variations catch brokers off guard.
 Lender A accepts three months of bank statement transactions downloaded from internet banking.
 Lender B requires formal stamped bank statements on letterhead.
 Lender C wants the borrower to log into their banking portal and take a screenshot showing the account holder name and BSB.